 - Brian Paul Sweeney, Development Advisor

-Brian Sweeney provides part-time project management services for HDC’s Comprehensive Development Services program.
+Brian Sweeney provides part-time project management services for HDC, working with the Comprehensive Development Services team.
 A licensed architect in Oregon and Washington, Brian has 25+ years of experience administering construction contracts for owners, working both as project architect and as developer/construction manager for multifamily housing projects.
 Brian joined HDC in 2010 and served as HDC's director of construction management from January 2014 to May 2015.
-Previously he was a senior architect for Environmental Works, a nonprofit that provides design and construction management services for community facilities and multifamily housing.
-He also founded and led his own architectural firm and served as director of development for Low Income Housing Institute (LIHI), a Seattle-based nonprofit affordable housing developer, where he oversaw the development of more than 400 units of housing in western Washington.
+Previously he was a senior architect for Environmental Works, a nonprofit that provides design and construction-management services for community facilities and multifamily housing.
+He also founded and led his own architectural firm and served as director of development for Low Income Housing Institute (LIHI), a Seattle-based nonprofit affordable-housing developer, where he oversaw the development of more than 400 units of housing in western Washington.
 Several of these projects, including the Denny Park Apartments, received regional and national recognition for innovative and sustainable design.
 Brian is a LEED Accredited Professional, the former chair of the Design Review Board for the City of Seattle and the 1994 recipient of the New England Sustainable Energy Award.

 - Hasan Zuhairy, Finance Project Manager